zabbix-tools/zabbix-template-converter/README.md

 The script works by applying conversion rules to a template, which manipulate the template XML to match the desired Zabbix version template format.

-To convert a Zabbix 3.2 template for import into v2.0:

-    $ zabbix-template-convertor -o 2.0 my_template.xml > my_template-2.0.xml

 __WARNING__: This project is still under active development and not ready for
              release.